Emergency

 Myanmar

-Food insecurity in Myanmar has risen sharply amid the worst humanitarian crisis in its recent history, affecting 13.3 million or one in four people.
+Myanmar was already facing the worst humanitarian crisis in its recent history, affecting 15.2 million people.

-Political crisis, conflict, economic downturn, pre-existing poverty and climate-related shocks are all driving the emergency.
+A political crisis, conflict, economic downturn, pre-existing poverty and climate-related shocks are all driving the hunger emergency.

 Conflict is spreading into new areas, driving displacement at a record scale.
 Most displaced people are cut off from access to food and often dependent on WFP assistance for survival.

-Meanwhile, the country is highly vulnerable to climate-related disasters.
-Most recently, in September of 2024, devastating floods caused by Super Typhoon Yagi have affected more than 1 million people.
-WFP continues to demonstrate its agility in responding to sudden-onset emergencies in Myanmar, including the Yagi flood response targeting 500,000 flood affected people.
+Myanmar is highly vulnerable to climate-related disasters.
+Devastating floods in September 2024, caused by Super Typhoon Yagi, have affected more than 1 million people.

 What the World Food Programme is doing to respond to the Myanmar emergency